Military and veteran retirement benefits

 Retirement plans for reserve service members

-Retiring reservists typically begin receiving their retirement benefits at age 60.
-This age may be reduced, based on the time spent on active duty.
+Retiring reservists with an accumulation of 20 or more years of service typically begin receiving their retirement benefits at age 60.
+But you may still qualify if you are under 60 based on the time you spent in active duty.

 Payments will not begin automatically.
 Request your retirement benefits from the department where you last served.
 Learn more about how reserve retirement benefits work.